Blaco/super_smash_bones/README.md

 ## Installation
     1. Go to Code > Download Zip
-    2. Extract the super_smash_bones-2.79 folder to %AppData%/Blender Foundation/Blender/2.79/scripts/addons/
+    2. Extract the .zip to %AppData%/Blender Foundation/Blender/2.79/scripts/addons/
     3. Rename the super_smash_bones-2.79 folder to ssb4_ssbu
     4. In Blender's User Preferences > Addons, enable Rigging: Super Smash Bones
     4. Find the controls in its own panel in the Tool Shelf of the 3D View